 Choose an account.

-On the nav bar, choose the drop down menu next to the account name, and then click Office 365 Groups.
+On the nav bar, choose the drop down menu next to the account name, and then select Office 365 Groups.

-In the Welcome to Office 365 Groups for Dynamics 365 for Customer Engagement apps! section, click Create Office 365 Group or search for an existing group to join.
+In the Welcome to Office 365 Groups for Dynamics 365 Customer Engagement (on-premises)! section, select Create Office 365 Group or search for an existing group to join.

 - You can only connect to groups returned in search for which you are a member.
 Hover over the search results to see your status.